Piyu-Pika/my_notes_app/README.md

    - Add your Flutter app to the Firebase project
    - Download and add the `google-services.json` file to the appropriate directory
    - Enable Authentication and Firestore in your Firebase console
+4. 🤖 Set up Google Gemini
+   - Obtain an API key for Google Gemini
+   - Add the API key to your project (ensure it's kept secure and not exposed in public repositories)
-4. ▶️ Run the app using `flutter run`
+5. ▶️ Run the app using `flutter run`

 ## 📖 Usage
 - 👤 Register or login with a sleek, user-friendly interface
 - ➕ Tap the floating action button to add a new note
 - ✏️ Fill in the title, content, and an optional link for your note
+- 🧠 Use the AI title generator to create a title based on your note content
 - 💾 Tap 'Save Note' to store your note
 - 🔍 Use the search functionality in the app bar to find specific notes
+- 💬 Chat with your notes to get AI-powered insights and answers
 - 🌓 Toggle between light and dark modes for comfortable viewing
 ## 🆕 New UI Enhancements
 - Gradient backgrounds for a modern look
 - Card-based layout for better organization